 Some FHA lenders may be willing to take on more risk and will accept lower credit borrowers.
 Others may want only buyers with higher credit scores.
 It comes down to the risk the lender and its mortgage investors are willing to accept.

-#7 FHA Loans Have All the Same Closing Costs
+#7 FHA Programs Have All the Same Closing Costs

 Closing costs will vary from lender to lender and state to state.
 It is true that some costs are relatively the same everywhere, such as the fee to pull a credit report.
 But you will find some variation in closing costs.
 And of course, closing costs are higher for higher mortgages.